manakjiri/personal-website/_posts/pythonoviny/2025-05-21-match-case.md

 ```
 This really sets apart `match-case` and `if-else` approaches, where in the latter case you'd have to write a lot more code to achieve the same thing.
 I also like how this uses the well-established unpacking pattern for sequences.

 If you want to find out more about this feature, checkout the [official tutorial][5].
-I also found [Ben Hoyt's article][6] insigtful as he took the time to analyze existing code-bases for potential use-cases of this new feature and explored whether they would be a good fit for refactoring, while being more critical of its introduction.
+I also found [Ben Hoyt's article][6] insightful as he took the time to analyze existing code-bases for potential use-cases of this new feature and explored whether they would be a good fit for refactoring, while being more critical of its introduction.

 [1]: https://docs.python.org/3/whatsnew/3.10.html